 Starring Montgomery Clift, Aline MacMahon, Wendell Corey

 This was the movie that introduced audiences to Montgomery Clift for the first time (though Red River was his film debut, it was released after).
-It’s an incredibly tender film without being overtly sentimental, and Clift earned an Oscar nomination for his compassionate performance.
+It’s an incredibly tender film without being overly sentimental, and Clift earned an Oscar nomination for his compassionate performance.

 Red Dust (1932)